 Make sure your diet includes foods with Vitamin K, D, C, such as oranges, tomatoes, cabbage, spinach, which will support the creation of cartilage, especially for those who have already been experiencing joint pain.
 It aids in the support of calcium to increase* the strength needed in the bones.

 Try to eliminate* processed foods, trans-fats and added sugars as they increase* inflammation in the body.
-You’ll want to avoid alcohol, coffee and tea to eliminate* the reduction* of calcium you absorb and therefore, weaken your bone strength.
+You’ll want to avoid alcohol, coffee, and tea to eliminate* the reduction* of calcium you absorb and therefore, weaken your bone strength.
 Drink more Water!

 8. To help reduce* the inflammation and pain, supplement with Omega 3 fatty acids, such as fish, chia seeds or walnuts.
 You could also use aspirin or ibuprofen.
-Apply an ice pack to aid in reduction* of swelling and discomfort.
+Apply an ice pack to aid in the reduction* of swelling and discomfort.

 Why do we see this change more during fall and winter?

-The blood vessels will compress in the areas such as the knee joints, arms and legs and with less blood flow, it makes those areas stiff which leads to the pain and discomfort that you are experiencing when the season changes.
+The blood vessels will compress in the areas such as the knee joints, arms, and legs and with less blood flow, it makes those areas stiff which leads to the pain and discomfort that you are experiencing when the season changes.

 In conclusion, stay active and exercise daily at least 20-30 minutes a day along with proper stretching will reduce* the joint stiffness and body aches.
 Maintain a healthy diet to support the nutrients needed to funnel out the inflammation and remove* the waste from the body.
 Keep yourself hydrated and maintaining a sleep routine to reduce* fatigue and pain.
 Take time for yourself with a warm bath or schedule a massage to alleviate symptoms.
 By conquering these tactics, you will no longer be regretting the winter season.